Sunnywayne7/personal-blogging-app/README.md

 # Welcome to My Personal Blogging App
-...Share Your Thoughts, Inspire Others
+...Where you can share Your Thoughts, Inspire Others

 A simple and secure backend blogging platform built with love.